stackotter/stackotter-website/src/blog/baby-joseph-writeups.md

 - The second number must not be 0 or 1
 - We get the flag if `num1 s/ num2 == num1` (where `s/` is signed integer division)

-I figured that there must be some funny ARM edgecase that leads to this mathematically impossible (when interpreted over the integers) set up being satisfiable.
+I figured that there must be some funny ARM edgecase that leads to this mathematically impossible (when interpreted over the integers) setup being satisfiable.

 A quick search for "arm signed division quirk" brought me to [some documentation for the ARM sdiv instruction](https://mikhailarkhipov.github.io/ARM-doc/A32/sdiv.html).
 Of particular interest to us, the documentation discusses an edge case related to overflow;